Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

-# Runequest Glorantha Quick Start Character Sheet
+# Runequest Glorantha Character Sheet

+## Quick Start

 This is for the Qucik Start only the category modifiers arenot calculated and is intended only for one shots to demo the new system